purerosefallen/ygopro-pm/README.md

 - GX Marker = `A monster can only use its "GX attack" if its controller has "GX Marker" face-up in their Extra Deck.
 When a monster's "GX attack" effect resolves, its controller removes their "GX Marker" card from the Duel.`
 - Game = `Duel`
 - Hit Points (HP) = `ATK`
-- In Play = `Cards in the Extra Monster Zones and Main Monster Zones [or Spell & Trap Zone as an extended Bench]`
+- In Play = `A card in an Extra Monster Zone or Main Monster Zone [or Spell & Trap Zone as an extended Bench]`
 - Knocked Out = `When a monster on the field is destroyed`
 - Match = `Duel`
 - Poké-Body = `Continuous monster effect [while that monster is in a Monster Zone or Spell & Trap Zone]`